andrewchungxam/Mechanics-of-the-Bot-Framework-v4/README.md

 CREATING PERSISTANCE + ACCESSORS:<br/>
 Keeping track of the dialog state requires a "chain" of pieces that ultimately starts with an object of type IStorage:
-> Creating a DialogSet requires a Conversational Dialog State (which keeps keeps track of the order in the stack of dialogs)<br/>
+> Creating a DialogSet requires a Conversational Dialog State (which keeps keeps track of the order in the stack of dialogs).<br/>
-> Creating a DialogState requires a Conversation State (which persists anything at the conversation level) <br/>
+> Creating a DialogState requires a Conversation State (which persists anything at the conversation level). <br/>
-> From the Conversation State, we created a property of Type DialogState <br/>
+> From the Conversation State, we created a property of Type DialogState. <br/>
-> Creating a Conversation State requires an object of Type IStorage <br/>
+> Creating a Conversation State requires an object of Type IStorage. <br/>

 So let's start adding the necessary pieces.
 Look at Startup.cs (this is where we'll create persistance and give the bot access to the the accessor).<br/><br />